 Menopause is the stage in a woman's life when hormone levels begin to decline as the ovaries stop producing eggs.
 The estrogen and progestin levels can fluctuate, causing noticeable changes in a woman's body and moods.
 Woman who were once anxious to be rid of their monthly cycle now have a whole other set of symptoms with which to contend.

 The following are examples of common signs of menopause:

 This is not an exhaustive list of symptoms.
 Many other strange side effects are reported in menopause.
-In addition, these signs may vary form woman to woman, some noticing slight changes, while others are overwhelmed with the effects.
+In addition, these signs may vary from woman to woman with some noticing slight changes, while others are overwhelmed with the effects.